Program to help Benton Harbor residents with water bills - NewsBreak

 Program to help Benton Harbor residents with water bills

-Officials have announced a pilot program that will help eligible residents of a Michigan city where there's been a lead crisis pay water and wastewater bills.
+BENTON HARBOR, Mich.
+(AP) — State officials announced a pilot program Wednesday aimed at helping eligible residents of a Michigan city where there’s been a lead crisis pay water and wastewater bills.

-The Michigan Department of Human Services and the city of Benton Harbor announced details Wednesday.

 Comments / 0